stasdavydov/pys/README.md

 ```

 ## Usage
-The library is intended to store Python dataclasses or Pydantic models as JSON-files referenced by ID
+The library is intended to store Python `dataclasses`, `msqspec.Struct` or Pydantic models as JSON-files referenced by ID
 and supports object hierarchy.

 Let's say we have `Author` model.
 Object's ID is key point for persistence -- it will be used as name of